jonnonz1/nz-statute-book/acts/public/2007/court-martial-act-2007.md

 (1) In any proceedings in the Court Martial where the accused is an officer, the Registrar must assign— (a) 5 officers to be military members if the proceedings relate to a serious offence; or (b) 3 officers to be military members in any other case.
-(2) In any proceedings in the Court Martial where the accused is a rating, soldier, or airman, the Registrar may assign— (a) any of the following to be military members if the proceedings relate to a serious offence:
+(2) In any proceedings in the Court Martial where the accused is a rating, soldier, or aviator, the Registrar may assign— (a) any of the following to be military members if the proceedings relate to a serious offence:
     (i) 5 officers; or
     (ii) 4 officers and 1 warrant officer; or